Alfresco/docs-alfresco/sap-cloud/latest/config/genericxchange.md

 |`genericXchange.rfc.sap.system.1.language`|The SAP system language used to login Example value: `EN` or `DE`|

-> **Note:** It is also possible to have up to 100 configurations, where each can invoke a separate configuration file in Content Services.
+> **Note:** For both, OData and RFC/SNC, it is possible to have up to 100 separate configurations, where each can invoke a separate configuration file in Content Services.
 This can be accomplished by duplicating all properties above and increasing the number within the key names.

 ### Prepare Content Services {#gx_basic_prepare_acs}
 Once the related settings in the `alfresco-global.properties` are applied, check whether the following folder exists in Content Services: